tarwn/lessthandot-hugo/blogs/content/posts/2011-02-15-changing-a-sql-server-database.md

 **The Old Way: sp_changedbowner**

 Normally, I would use sp_changedbowner.
 Why?
-It’s familiar.
-It’s comfortable, like my favorite socks.
-But there’s a new way, and it’s time for me to learn that.
+It's familiar.
+It's comfortable, like my favorite socks.
+But there's a new way, and it's time for me to learn that.
 (Also, Microsoft has indicated [it will be removed in a future version][1].)

 **The New Way: ALTER AUTHORIZATION**

 I had to fumble around a bit to find this command.
-I am familiar with using ALTER DATABASE SET… to change many database facets.
-However, in looking through Books Online, I didn’t see a way to use this to change the database owner.
+I am familiar with using ALTER DATABASE SET... to change many database facets.
+However, in looking through Books Online, I didn't see a way to use this to change the database owner.
 I dug a little further, and found [ALTER AUTHORIZATION][2].

 The BOL syntax is: